NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ![](AuxiliaryPrograms/media/image047.png)

-- The program will convert the values to the desired units and display them on Table 2 in worksheet “INPUT”.
+- The program will convert the values to the desired units and display them on Table 2 in worksheet "INPUT".
 Then the program will discard bad catalog points by calculating the relative humidity of the exiting air at the load side (relative humidity should be less or equal to 1).
-Table 3 in worksheet “INPUT” shows the input catalog data that will be used by the parameter/coefficient generator program.
+Table 3 in worksheet "INPUT" shows the input catalog data that will be used by the parameter/coefficient generator program.

-- The button shown below is used clearing Table 1 (worksheet “CATALOG DATA”), Table 2, and Table 3 (worksheet “INPUT”).
+- The button shown below is used clearing Table 1 (worksheet "CATALOG DATA"), Table 2, and Table 3 (worksheet "INPUT").
 It is advisable to clear the tables before generating parameters/coefficients for a new heat pump model.

 ![](AuxiliaryPrograms/media/image048.png)

 After Table 3 is created, the parameters/coefficients are then calculated as follows:

-- Worksheet “ParamEstimator” is used for generating the parameters for the parameter estimation based model using Nelder Mead Simplex.
+- Worksheet "ParamEstimator" is used for generating the parameters for the parameter estimation based model using Nelder Mead Simplex.
 Refer to the steps in the Parameter Estimation Procedure.

-- Worksheet “CoeffCalculator” is used for calculate the coefficients for the curve-fit model using the generalized least square method.
+- Worksheet "CoeffCalculator" is used for calculate the coefficients for the curve-fit model using the generalized least square method.
 Refer to the steps in the Curve Fit Model procedure.

 ### Parameter Estimation Procedure

 #### Step 2a: Generating First Set of Parameters (PE-Based Model)

 - Using contents of Table 3, the program can generate parameters.
-The user must fill all the cells colored light blue in worksheet “ParamEstimator”.
+The user must fill all the cells colored light blue in worksheet "ParamEstimator".

 - **Accuracy:** Start with a low accuracy for faster convergence, recommended value of 0.001.